Teleport Blog - Introducing Teleport Cloud - Dec 1, 2020

 Teleport gives the industry best practices for secure access by default: the SSH proxy, identity-centric authentication, session recording, structured audit log, etc. This is how SSH is done properly at Silicon Valley unicorns, usually with something built in-house.
 We wanted Teleport to be the standard access solution for the rest of the world.

-Then we discovered that Kubernetes users face similar challenges and Teleport added support for Kubernetes access, gradually turning into a multi-protocol access plane.
+Then we discovered that Kubernetes users face similar challenges and Teleport added support for Kubernetes access, gradually turning into a multi-protocol access platform.

 We always believed that bad user experience and complexity are the biggest obstacles to good security.
 That is why Teleport was designed to be simple and easy to use.